Construction workers in safety gear installing a large blue crane at a building site with a sign reading 'SMIT CRANES'. Overcast sky.

 What we’re after:

-• 2+ years’ crane industry experience, ideally on wind farms
+• 2+ years' crane industry experience, Wind Farm experience a bonus

-• Positive, can-do attitude and flexibility to work in changing weather
+• Positive, can-do mindset and ready to adapt to ever-changing weather

 • A current Full New Zealand driver’s licence (or valid international licence)